-All pupils at the school have S.E.N.
-The classes are broadly grouped into 5 phases: Early Years Foundation Stage [EYFS] and Key Stages 1, 2, 3 and 4.
+All pupils at the school have SEN. The classes are broadly grouped into 5 phases: Early Years Foundation Stage [EYFS] and Key Stages 1, 2, 3 and 4.
 Pupils are grouped each year taking into consideration their age, abilities and individual needs [medical and behaviour] to create a class group that will work well together.

-Each pupil within the school has a Statement or EHCP, this is evaluated annually and new objectives / outcomes are agreed with parents and pupils, as appropriate.
+Each pupil within the school has a Statement or EHCP, this is evaluated annually and new outcomes are agreed with parents and pupils, as appropriate.
 Parents and all relevant professionals are invited to submit reports two weeks before and to attend the review meeting.
-All children in the school have an Individual Education Plan [IEP] outlining specific objectives that are to be worked on.